hcpl/mtproto-rs/README.md

 Intended to provide low-level features to create a robust foundation for higher-level libraries such as `telegram-rs`.

-Supports Rust 1.19 or newer.
+Supports Rust 1.19 and newer.
 Older versions may work, but not guaranteed to.